Applications for this role have now closed. Thank you for your interest in QNIS.

-For an informal discussion about the role, please email email@example.com, and we will arrange for a time to call you.
+For an informal discussion about the role, please email firstname.lastname@example.org, and we will arrange a suitable time to call you.

 QNIS is an employer that values the diversity of its workforce and welcomes applications from all sections of the community.